-FIFA World Cup 2018: Peru, where the streets sing only one name, Paolo Guerrero
+FIFA World Cup 2018: In Peru, the streets sing only one name – Paolo Guerrero

 Last month, Peru was on a knife-edge.
 In Lima, thousands paraded through the city square, waving the national flag and chanting the national anthem with gusto.
 There were similar protests across the country.
 The vexing issue concerning them was not the country’s spiralling economy or the nature of their political discourse.
 It was regarding Paolo Guerrero, the football team’s talismanic striker, who led his nation to their first World Cup in 36 years, was now poised to miss the showpiece event in Russia because of a doping ban.

 Peru was in a state of mourning.
 A bulk of the prime time television was devoted to discussions in bringing back Guerrero to the national team.
 Banners reading ‘Perdon Paolo’ (Pardon in Spanish) were a common sight across public places in Lima.